 What’s the best way to convert my cash to pesos?

-These are 3 ways that I know of:
+These are 3 ways that I know of, ranked in order of my recommendation:

-1. Go to your local bank to convert your cash into pesos before your trip.
+- Go to your local bank to convert your cash into pesos before your trip.
 This will get you the best exchange rate, but you will have to order the cash and pick it up a few days later, so plan ahead.
-This is the route I most recommend!
+Pro tip: Request small bills; a lot of businesses here will have a hard time breaking those $500 bills.

-1. Use a bank ATM in Mexico City (like Banorte, HSBC or BBVA).
-If you do this, be sure to decline the ATM exchange rate!
-It sounds counter-intuitive, but trust me on this.
-This will give you a better exchange rate, but you’ll still have to pay any fees that your bank charges for foreign bank transactions.
+- Use a bank ATM in Mexico City (like Banorte, HSBC or BBVA).
+If you do this, be sure to DECLINE the ATM exchange rate!
+It sounds counter-intuitive, but declining will give you a better exchange rate.
+Note: You’ll still have to pay any fees that your bank charges for foreign bank transactions.
 If you have a Charles Schwab checking account and use your debit card to get cash from an ATM, your foreign ATM fees will be reimbursed!

-1. Bring the amount you want to convert with you and exchange your cash upon arrival at the airport.
-Note, this will get you the worst exchange rates of the 3 options.
-If you go this route and you want the most bang for your buck, go to Terminal 1.
+- Bring the amount you want to convert with you and exchange your cash upon arrival at the airport.
+I do NOT recommend this route; it will get you the worst exchange rate of the 3 options.
+But if this is what you decide to do and you want the most bang for your buck, go to Terminal 1.
 (The worst rates will be in Terminal 2, the international terminal.)
 This is a great Youtube video that goes more in-depth on this.

 How much cash will I need?